acend/website-hugo/site/content/en/trainings/openshift4ops.md

 testimonials:
   enable: true
   testimonial:
-    - title : "Here’s what our clients say about our trainings:<br/>Curdin Salis Gross, Bern" image : "images/team/Coach@4x.jpg" text : "The trainings are fantastic and practice-oriented.
-The teachers take time to patiently address individual questions.
-All in all, only to be recommended!"
+     - title : "Here’s what our clients say about our trainings:<br/>Roland Egli, Solothurn" logo : "images/testimonials/kt-solothurn.png"
+       text : "Thank you very much for the wonderful certificate.
+The training was very learning and the exchange with the other trainees I found very valuable.
+Great organization."

 ---